BruceHubbard/JQuery-Toggler/readme.md

 		//NOTE: All properties not set (text, value, class) will default to the default negative state's associated property (text: "No", value: false, class: "negative")
 		negativeState: { text: "Disabled", value: false, class="disabled" },

 		//customized states.
-If this is set it will ignore TODO
+If this is set it will ignore the positiveState and negativeState properties
 		//button will default to the first state in the array
 		states: [
 			{ text: "State1", value: "val1", class="s1" }, 	//text - if provided the button's text will be replaced with this